Video of Rajat Sharma, Amitabh Bachchan Promoting Joint Pain Cure Is Fake

 Akib Shahriyar from the project noted that transitions at different points break the continuity of the video; he suggests that this could be due to stitching different clips together.
 He also noticed that when one speaker talks, the other one goes unnaturally still for the most part.
 He added that this might stem from a limitation in the technique used by the video creators, which perhaps allowed for the lip-sync and face-detection to work for one person at a time instead of both people featured in the video frame.

 To get another expert analysis on the video, we escalated it to the Global Deepfake Detection System (GODDS), a detection system set up by Northwestern University’s Security & AI Lab (NSAIL).
-They used a combination of 22 deepfake detection algorithms and analyses from two human analysts trained to detect deepfakes, to review the video escalated by us.
+They used a combination of 22 deepfake detection algorithms and analyses from two human analysts trained to detect deepfakes, to review the video.

 Of the 22 predictive models used to analyse the video, eight models gave a higher probability of the video being fake, while the remaining 14 models indicated a lower probability of the video being fake.